sf-wdi-27-28/command-line-mystery/My Solutions.md

 //Interviewed Ms. Church at 2:04 pm.
 Witness stated that she did not see anyone she could identify as the shooter, that she ran away as soon as the shots were fired.

 However, she reports seeing the car that fled the scene.
 Describes it as a blue Honda, with a license plate that starts with "L337" and ends with "9"

+grep -A 5 "L337..9" vehicles
+//pulled up all license plates with L337..9 and their corresponding info